searchisko/elasticsearch-river-remote/README.md

 -------------------------------------

 ###Remote system API requirements
-Remote river uses two operations to obtain necessary data from remote system.
+Remote river uses these operations to obtain necessary data from remote system.

 #####List Spaces
 This operation is used to obtain list of Space keys from remote system.